sdsddsd1/kiss-games/README.md

 - Other stuff
 ```
-dopewars, OpenTTD, SuperTuxKart, The Battle for Wesnoth, Tinytris, Xmahjongg
+dopewars, OpenTTD, The Battle for Wesnoth, Tinytris, Xmahjongg
 ```